CALL NOW! 210-308-6448

 What is a military spouse entitled to in a divorce in Texas?

-In a divorce in Texas, a military spouse is entitled to a fair division of community property, which includes assets acquired during the marriage.
+In a divorce in Texas, a military spouse deserves a fair division of community property, which includes assets that the couple acquired during the marriage.
 They may also be eligible for spousal support, known as alimony, depending on the circumstances of the divorce.
 Additionally, military benefits, such as healthcare and retirement, may be subject to division or distribution.

 Can the military help you get a divorce?